-The PGDip is closely related to the MA in Theological & Pastoral Studies: they use the same selection of taught modules and require the same number and distribution of modules.
-An MA student who passes the four taught modules (120 credits) but not the MA dissertation/project package may be awarded the PGDip.
+The PGDip is also closely related to the MA in Theology (180 credits): the two programmes draw on the same selection of taught modules and require the same number and distribution of modules.
+An MA student who passes the four taught modules (120 credits), including the core module BD6.4, but not the MA dissertation/project package (60 credits) may be awarded the PGDip as an exit qualification.

-Similarly, on application to the Academic Vice Principal, Admissions Officer and Postgraduate Course Leader, a PGDip student may be allowed to 'top-up' to registration for the MA.
-There are strict deadlines for such an application, since a successful student needs to meet timing requirements for preparing the MA dissertation package.
+On application to the Admissions Office, the Academic Vice Principal and the Director of Postgraduate Studies, a PGDip student may be allowed to 'top-up' to registration for the MA in Theology.
+There are strict deadlines for such an application, since a successful student needs to meet timing requirements for preparation of the MA dissertation package.
 A student who has successfully completed the PGDip may later apply to 'top-up' to the MA by completing the dissertation package in no more than one academic year part-time.
 Any student registered for the MA but awarded the PGDip as the result of incompletion or failure of the dissertation may not subsequently apply to register to 'top-up' to the MA.

-Please note: Programme Specifications provide a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve if s/he takes full advantage of the learning opportunities that are provided.
-More detailed information about the programme can be found in the relevant Student Programme Handbook and the University Regulations.
+Please Note: Programme Specifications provide a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve if s/he takes full advantage of the learning opportunities that are provided.
+More detailed information about the programme can be found in the rest of your Programme Handbook and the University Regulations.

-Appendix 1: PGDip List of Modules by Subject Area and Level
+Appendix A: List of Modules for the PGDip by Subject Area and Level